Storm Nicole churns toward Bahamas en route to Florida and hurricane status | Science-Environment

 A hurricane warning was posted for Grand Bahama Island, Bimini, the Berry Islands and the Abacos in the northwestern corner of the West Indies archipelago nation, the Miami-based National Hurricane Center (NHC) said.
 A 240-mile expanse of Florida's Atlantic shoreline from Boca Raton north to around Flagler Beach was likewise placed under a hurricane warning.

-That stretch includes NASA's Kennedy Space Center at Cape Canaveral, where a towering new $14 billion moon rocket was rolled out to its launch pad last week for a flight that had been planned for next Monday.
-Although the rocket was built to withstand exposure to hurricane-force winds up to 85 mph, the flight is expected to be postponed.
+That stretch includes NASA's Kennedy Space Center at Cape Canaveral, where a colossal new $14 billion moon rocket was rolled out to its launch pad last week for a debut test flight that had been planned for next Monday.
+Although the rocket was built to withstand exposure to heavy rains and hurricane-force winds up to 85 mph, NASA said on Tuesday it was postponing the flight by at least two days to give launch crews extra time to deal with the storm.

 Some 18 million Floridians were estimated to reside within areas covered under NHC-issued watches and warnings on Tuesday.
 Palm Beach County Mayor Robert Weinroth warned that heavy rains from the storm could contribute to urban flooding, which he said "will be worse during high tide, with a 2- to 4-foot storm surge possible."